pelavarre/qik/README.md

     t2 = qik.QikTable(rows2)
     columns2 = dict(t2)
     print(columns2)  # {'x': [0, 9], 'y': [0, 9], 'z': [0, 9]}

+# Future work

 Next tests could be adding Rows, adding Columns, deleting Rows, deleting Columns

-Those tests won't pass yet
+Those tests won't pass yet - and maybe they shouldn't - maybe we should consciously limit Tables to be more of an outward-facing thing, usually built near to after you finish editing them - until then, switch between working the Rows and Columns as needed, work with the Rows and Columns as indices on a large shared pile of Cells, edit your Rows and Columns as you please

-Myself I don't immediately know why the '= list' and '= dict' here work already
+Meanwhile, myself I don't yet know why the '= list' and '= dict' here do work already, and I don't yet know why adding/ deleting don't work, so i guess i'll trace how we're calling 'def \_\_getattribute\_\_' more closely till i do know what's going on

 ## Copied from